 4. Sometimes a professional cleaning helps

 Has the rug been heavily used or has a stubborn stain appeared?
 Then a specialized cleaning can provide a solution.
-Choose a professional with experience in natural materials, so that the wool is treated thoroughly and with care, without aggressive products or techniques.
+Choose a professional with experience in natural materials, so that the wool is thoroughly and carefully treated, without aggressive products or techniques.

 Maintenance with care